connectrpc/conformance/docs/testing_clients.md

 When verifying a client-under-test, the conformance runner will use a reference server implementation written in Connect-Go.
 The actual service used, [`ConformanceService`][conformanceservice], defines a total of six endpoints that are meant to exercise all types of RPCs.
-The client should only need to handle these six endpoints.If a client program sees an unrecognized service or method it should send back an error result.
+The client should only need to handle these six endpoints.
+If a client program sees an unrecognized service or method it should send back an error result.

 ### Request messages and `Any`